Azure/guest-agent-test-extension/README.md

 # Sample command to load onto a live VM

 Set-AzVMExtension -ResourceGroupName $rgName -Location "centraluseuap" -VMName $vmName -Name "GATestExtension" -Publisher "Microsoft.Azure.Extensions.Edp" -Type "GATestExtGo" -TypeHandlerVersion "1.0" -Settings $settings

+# Runtime Configuration

+This file controls the behavior of the extension once it is compiled.
+Currently this just takes the form of failCommand specifciations

+FailCommands is essentially a list of commands that we want to fail.
+We can control the command to fail, the error Message at failure, the exit code, and whether we want to report the error status correctly.
+If reportStatusCorrectly is false, the extension status will be transitioning at the end of the execution.

+Sample:
+{
+    "failCommands": [
+        {
+            "command" : "install",
+            "errorMessage" : "install failure due to specification in failCommand", "exitCode" : "9",
+            "reportStatusCorrectly" : "false"
+        },
+        {
+            "command" : "enable",
+            "errorMessage" : "enable failure due to specification in failCommand", "exitCode" : "10",
+            "reportStatusCorrectly" : "true"
+        }
+    ]
+}